 Writer & editor.

-The image is an original map of a highly productive silver mine in Leadville, Colorado, 1860-1910.
+The image above is an original map of a highly productive silver mine in Leadville, Colorado, 1860-1910.
 This mine was an unusually complex network of shafts and tunnels named for the legendary Irish hero Robert Emmet.
 The ‘Emmet’ was operated and maintained by miners and pump engineers with mainly Irish roots, alongside Cornish, Finnish, and Mexican miners, and miners from the American South and Midwest.

 Underground, their shift was 10 hours for 3$.
 Above ground, they organized to form a union.